ClearCarbon/dotfiles/README.markdown

 Uses base16 as a color scheme.
 Please make sure your terminal settings match. base16 details can be found at - https://github.com/chriskempson/base16

+Uses a modular vim configuration.
+All configuration is stored in vim/config.
+Plugins are in vim/config/plugins, each plugin includes both its bundle command and its specific configuration, along with any related plugins (usually themes)

 ## Install

 1) git clone into home directory
 2) cd dotfiles
-3) git submodule init
-4) git submodule update
-5) ./install.sh
+3) Load Vim and run :BundleInstall
+4) sh install.sh

-The install script is not destructive so if you want to replace the original file, delete them first.
+The install script will install vimrc, tmux.conf, bash_profile, bashrc, ackrc vim folder, bash folder, gitignore, tmx folder.
+It will not overwrite any existing files/folders so if you need to install them delete them first